andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/get-social-with-swift-posting-to-facebook-and-twitter.md

     }
 }</pre>

-In this code snippet, we&#8217;re creating an `SLComposeViewController` instance to post to Facebook, since I&#8217;ve specified the `SLServiceTypeFacebook` type to the initializer.
+In this code snippet, we're creating an `SLComposeViewController` instance to post to Facebook, since I've specified the `SLServiceTypeFacebook` type to the initializer.

 <a name="configure" class="jump-target"></a>

 ### (optional) Configure the SLComposeViewController

 Optionally, you can choose to pre-populate the &#8220;create post&#8221; UI with some initial text, an image, or a URL.
-Here&#8217;s a sample of what that might look like:
+Here's a sample of what that might look like:

 <pre class="lang:swift decode:true mark:4-6 " title="Configure SLComposeViewController" >@IBAction func postToFacebookTapped(sender: UIButton) {
     if(SLComposeViewController.isAvailableForServiceType(SLServiceTypeFacebook)) {